-Asking users to answer security questions is a common feature of the authentication process.
+Asking users to answer security questions is a common feature of the knowledge-based authentication process.
 Unfortunately, it does very little to preserve security.
-Known as knowledge-based authentication (KBA), this approach to identifying end users is easily compromised and is no longer considered a viable authentication method.
+Known as knowledge-based authentication (KBA), this approach for identifying end users is easily compromised and is no longer considered a viable authentication method.

 Whether it’s based on a static model in which users input answers to questions during account creation or a dynamic approach using random questions pulled from a set of known data about a user, KBA fails to provide the level of protection necessary for modern systems and networks.

 Before the era of big data and widespread adoption of mobile and IoT technology, using questions with answers unique to individual users made sense as a method for verifying identity.
 In theory, each security question in a KBA model has only one right response, and this response shouldn’t be easy for third parties to guess.

 However, with businesses and financial institutions now collecting and storing large amounts of data about their customers and individual users sharing every detail of their lives on social media, information once considered private is readily available to hackers.
 The public records used as the basis for dynamic KBA are like an open book to anyone who knows the types of information necessary to answer common security questions, and a growing number of data breaches has resulted in leaks of large amounts of private consumer data.

 The ease of use for both businesses and users is a major downfall of KBA.
 The increasingly complex challenges involved in protecting data require complex security solutions based on something more than a set of generic questions.
 Although the security queries posed in KBA appear to be personalized, there are only so many questions a system can use, and hackers are able to guess the answers to the most common ones as much as 20 percent of the time.